Continuing Education Activity

 - Meniere's disease

-- Ototoxicity - aminoglycosides, loop diuretics
+- Ototoxicity - aminoglycosides, loop diuretics, some chemotherapeutic agents

 - Systemic conditions - meningitis, diabetes